Writing horror: a beginners’ guide

 When I've finished, what course can I do next?

 City Lit offer a range of genre fiction courses including Crime writing, Writing fantasy stories and Romance.
 For more information, please browse the writing section of our website.
-You may also be interested in Writing horror for the screen, a spooky way to enjoy Halloween!

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.